gingerbeardman/Emojipedia/README.md

 ## Installing the dictionary

+Pick one method of installation: Manually, Using Brew/Cask, or Dictionaries.app.

+### Using Dictionaries.app
+1. Download [Dictionaries.app](https://dictionaries.io) and run it
+2. Click "Add Dictionary"
+3. Select Emojipedia
+4. Click "Add"

+### Using Brew/Cask
+1. Install using homebrew caskroom `brew cask install emojipedia`

 ### Manually
-- Download [Emojipedia.dictionary.zip](https://github.com/gingerbeardman/Emojipedia/releases/download/20160808/Emojipedia.dictionary.zip) and unzip it
+1. Download [Emojipedia.dictionary.zip](https://github.com/gingerbeardman/Emojipedia/releases/download/20160808/Emojipedia.dictionary.zip) and unzip it
-- Copy `Emojipedia.dictionary` to `~/Library/Dictionaries`
+2. Copy `Emojipedia.dictionary` to `~/Library/Dictionaries`

-### Using Helper
-- Install using homebrew caskroom `brew cask install emojipedia`

-## Configuration
-1. Launch Dictionary.app
+3. Launch Dictionary.app
-2. In Dictionary > Preferences, scroll to the bottom of the list and check the *Emojipedia* dictionary to enable it
+4. In Dictionary > Preferences, scroll to the bottom of the list and check the *Emojipedia* dictionary to enable it
-3. Optional: drag the *Emojipedia* dictionary entry to change the order of dictionaries
+5. Optional: drag the *Emojipedia* dictionary entry to change the order of dictionaries

 ---